Area Code Overlay Approved for the

 Who may you contact with questions?

 If you have any questions regarding information provided in this notice, please call GTel at 518-537-GTEL (4835) or Follow us on Facebook for the latest updates.
-You can also visit the New York Public Service Commission’s website for further information.
+You can also visit the New York Department of Public Service website for further information.